 Pind-daan, a Hindu ritual, finds its roots here, from ancient times till today – the myth of how Lord Rama offered Pind-daan to the last rituals of his father Dasharath’s demise, praying for moksha of his soul in Gayapuri (then).
 The ancient Magadha region commemorated this place as a capital during the reign of the Gupta Emperor.
 Maurya, Gupta, Pala, Mughal, and the British successively articulate the historical encounters in this place.

 Tourism in Bihar is subsumed within the locals as school picnics, weekend getaways, or subsequent strolls.
 Or else, international travellers from all over the world visit Bodh Gaya temple, Nalanda, or Vikramshila.
 But Bihar is visibly cut-off from the rest of India while making conscious travel decisions.
-Opulent of two World Heritage Sites (The Archeological site of Nalanda Mahavihara and Mahabodhi Temple Complex), it’s here in Bodh Gaya that Buddha attained enlightenment under the peepul tree known as ‘Bodhi Tree’.
+Opulent of two World Heritage Sites (The Archeological site of Nalanda Mahavihara and Mahabodhi Temple Complex), it’s here in this very spot Buddha attained enlightenment under the peepul tree known as ‘Bodhi Tree’.
 All the seven spots devouring seven weeks of meditative states of Buddha construe the Mahabodhi Temple Premise, constructed by Ashoka after 200 years.

 The Rajgir-Nalanda stretch up to the ruins of Nalanda, as far as I could explore, bears distinctive hills and ruins and are well-deserving of more recognition.

-Food in Bihar
+What Food Should You Eat in Bihar

 Tilkut and Litti Chokha are two of the local food items to try on in Gaya Bihar.
 Sweets of different shapes and sizes, in boxes or without, mostly made of sesame seed and jaggery, are sold all over Bihar-Jharkhand-Uttar Pradesh.